nebulasio/neb.js/README.md

 Here you should see a bunch of js files.

  * `neb.js`:Used in browser side.
-Including outside dependency.
+Only RPC interface supported.
  * `neb-light.js`:Used in Repl console.
 Not including outside dependency.
  * `nebulas.js`: Fully functional in the browser.
 Users can create an address, sign a transaction, and deploy/call a smart contract.